afnanplk/360_rename/Readme.md

-## The website offers a user-friendly solution for people who work with image files and need to rename and manage them more efficiently
+## offers a user-friendly solution for people who work with image files and need to rename and manage them more efficiently

 <details close>
     <summary>Batch Renaming: </summary>